About Look After My Bills

 - Electricity North West: covers North West England – Visit https://www.enwl.co.uk/, click “Who is my supplier” at the bottom of the page and follow the instructions.

 - Scottish and Southern Electricity Networks: covers Northern Scotland and Southern England – Call 0345 026 2554 or email [email protected].

 Your MPRN (Meter Point Reference Number) or M-number is the unique reference code that identifies your gas meter.
 The number allows your new gas company to identify your meter easily and quickly.

-Usually, your MPRN can be found on your bill, and it will look something like this:
+Usually, your MPRN can be found on your bill.

 I don’t have a bill!